 Scaffolding was the primary source of fatal injury for 58 worker deaths.
 Ladders were the cause of 90 deaths and roofs were the primary cause of 109 deaths.

-Scaffold training must be administered by a qualified person and include identification of electrocution, fall and falling objects.
+Scaffold training must be administered by a qualified person and include identification of electrocution, fall and falling object hazards.
 Training must also cover the proper use of the scaffold, how to handle materials and the load capacities of the scaffold.
 Retraining is required when additional hazards present themselves due to changes at the jobsite or if the type of scaffold, fall protection or falling objects protection changes.

 A competent person must inspect scaffolding before each work shift to verify it is in good working order and safe to use.
 Scaffolds can only be erected, dismantled, altered or moved by trained personnel under the direct supervision of a competent person.